Takashi Murakami at the Victoria and Albert Museum Specal Talk on Dec. 8, from 4:00 PM - 5:00 PM(GMT)

 Drawing inspiration from Japan Cultural Expo 2.0’s concept The Beauty and Spirit of Japan, this event will delve into the country’s rich arts, history and culture, while exploring Murakami’s key works and the enduring appeal of Japanese art and how it informs his practice.
 As part of the wide-ranging Japan Cultural Expo 2.0 initiative, which encourages global audiences to engage with Japan's vibrant cultural landscape through a cultural programme including exhibitions and talks, this event offers a unique opportunity to appreciate the depth and beauty of Japanese tradition.

-Tickets will be on sale from 16 October and available to book through the V&A’s website via the following links:
+Online Tickets are available to book through the V&A’s website via the following links:

 About Takashi Murakami